hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 Using the rendering system, the network was observed and analysed under a variety of different visual parametres with a focus on different metrics.

+### Visual Attribute Selection

+...

+### Communities

+The significant communities within this network are highlighted here.

+[ Graph with community outlines ]

+Key: Communites:

+- Corporate

+- Company AS
+- Company AS.D1
+- Company AS.D2

+- Company B
+- Company BS - Office at S
+- Company BM - Office at M

+- University CC

+- University DS
+- University DS.L
+- University DS.T

+- High School EE

+The communities above are hierarchically encoded.
+The first letter denotes that this is a distinct entity.
+The second letter denotes the city of this entity (i.e. Company AS, Company BS, and University DS share the same city ).
+Company B is an international company with offices at S and M, Company B is also the parent company of Company AS.
+Any encoding after the first two letters serve to break down the hierarchical community further; Company AS is broken into departments (D1, D2) and Unviersity DS is broken down into the user's role when these connections were made (L for learning, T for teaching).
+Company B and AS are collectively reffered to as the corporate community.

+The majority of these communities were distinct and disgtinguishable in the overall static view of the network.
+Finer communities such as those within the corporate community were identified during playback of the temporal network.

+### Evolution of the Corporate Network

+...

+### Observing Propagations

+...

 ---
 Selected Visual Attributes.
 - Linear Mapping